LukaszWatroba/v-accordion/README.md

   - Allows for a nested structure
   - Works with (or without) `ng-repeat`
-  - Allows multiple sections open at once
+  - Allows multiple sections to be open at once
   - Optimized for mobile devices